 Harbula on Life Purpose and Relationship?

-by Clarise Leopold
+By Clarise Leopold

-According to Patrick J. Harbula, Life and Relationships Coach, after a divorce, in the midst of illness, after losing a job or any life-altering event, the most important step is to reestablish one’s sense of self.
+According to Dr. Patrick J. Harbula, Life and Relationships Coach, after a divorce, in the midst of illness, after losing a job or any life-altering event, the most important step is to reestablish one’s sense of self.
 According to Harbula: “When a relationship ends, people go through a natural stage of reassessing who they are, because there is a natural tendency to identify oneself in the context of the role of the relationship.
 When married, we introduce each other as my husband or my wife, and we take on that identification.
 When the relationship ends, the role ends and there is not only a mourning of the lost partner but of the lost sense of self-identity.
 “Now that I am no longer a wife, who am I.”

 This same dynamic occurs when someone loses a job, because part of the self-identification is tied up in the work role.
 It occurs when one is diagnosed with a life-threatening illness, because the identification as a healthy being has been challenged.

 While pain is present in all of these experiences, there is also an unprecedented opportunity to rediscover oneself at a deeper level.
 The loss is what triggers the need to see more clearly into whom one is beneath the role identification that has been lost.
 Harbula uses a simple formula to identify and formulate a life purpose definition, which clarifies what an individual is about, what their highest values are and what they are here to accomplish in life.